No. 2 Ohio State faces No. 3 Clemson in CFP at Fiesta Bowl

 FACTS & FIGURES

 Fields and Lawrence grew up about 20 miles from each other in the northwest suburbs of Atlanta.
 Both are sophomores, but this will be the first game they have ever played against each other. ...
+Clemson has won 28 straight games, the longest winning streak in the nation.
+Ohio State has won 19 straight games, second best ...
 Each team has a star running back.
 Clemson’s Travis Etienne averages 8.24 yards per carry and has scored 19 touchdowns.
 Ohio State’s J.K.
 Dobbins averages 6.46 yards per carry and has scored 22 touchdowns ...
 Ohio State’s Ryan Day is in his first season as the Buckeyes’ head coach after taking over when Urban Meyer stepped down.
 Day is trying to become the first first-year coach to win a national title since Larry Coker did it at Miami in 2001. ...
 Clemson coach Dabo Swinney has the Tigers in the playoff for the fifth straight season.
 They have reached the championship game three times.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25